20. Sound

 The speed of sound is much, much slower than the speed of light.
 This is why we may see things that are far away and notice that the sound of the object is out of sync with what we see.
 For example, somebody playing basketball may dribble the ball, and the sound of the ball bouncing off of the ground will reach our ears after the ball actually bounces.
 The farther away something is, the more pronounced the effect will be.

 Note that the speed of sound does not depend on the properties of the wave itself: frequency and amplitude do not affect the speed of sound.
-If you speak louder or softer, that does not change how quickly it will take the sound of your voice to reach a point a certain fixed distance away.
+If you speak louder or softer, that does not change how long it will take the sound of your voice to reach a point a fixed distance away.

 Reflection and refraction